CharlesLenk/scad-export/README.md

     `git submodule add https://github.com/CharlesLenk/scad_export.git`

-* For non-git projects, use git to clone the script and copy it into your project folder.
+* For non-git projects, use git to clone the scad_export into your project folder, or download the zip for script and copy it into your project folder

 # Usage